4ALLPORTAL/helm-charts/charts/4allportal/README.md

 This release fixes a bug with the last Chart version for database creation, using either fourAllPortal.database.existing, fourAllPortal.database.operator or maxscale.galera.

 You are no longer required or capable of using fourAllPortal.database.existing values when using *.operator.
 If you currently do, please remove either fourAllPortal.database.existing or fourAllPortal.database.operator before upgrading.

+## To 20.10.0

+This release fixes the Samba mounts.
+The standard mounts asset and data have been removed and must now be explicitly specified in the values.